ikostan/domain-check/README.md

 - Sleep time between ping calls (sleep_Ping column in 'config.csv' file) is set to 1 second (time.sleep(sleep_Ping)).

 ## How to disable/enable send email function:
-###A:
+###A: General configurations.
 1. Open config.csv file
 2. Go to isSend column and change value: no > do not send email, yes > send email.
+3. Go to SMTP_server column and edit default value.
+Note: SMTP value by default is smtp.gmail.com.
+4. Go to port column and change default value.
+Note: port value by default is 587.

-###B:
+###B: Sender configurations
+1. Sender confiigurations (used for email login + sendEmail function): Open config.csv file and edit following values/columns: sender (email address), userName, userPassword.
-1. During script run-time you will see following question: "Would you like to send an eMail notification to all administrators of invalid domains (1 - yes; 2- no): "
+2. During script run-time, if you not provided sender configs + isSilent = False, you will see following question: "Would you like to send an eMail notification to all administrators of invalid domains (1 - yes; 2- no): "
-2. Enter "2" if you not intrested in sending email.
+3. Enter "2" if you not intrested in sending email.

 ### NOTE: send email function disabled by default.